 What do we do?

-The Molecular Ecology Programme is concept-based.
-Here researchers work on various taxa with the goal of understanding the processes that have led to the evolution of biodiversity in Southern Africa.
-In addition, there is also a strong taxonomic component where phylogenies generated through our research are used in collaborative projects with researchers from other institutions to describe and catalogue South Africa's fauna and flora.
+The Leslie Hill Molecular Ecology Laboratory is a research laboratory that focuses on using genetic and ecological approaches to further investigate and catalogue biodiversity in Southern Africa.
+We work on various taxa, especially reptiles and amphibians, with the goal of understanding the processes that have led to the evolution of biodiversity in Southern Africa.
+Our research generates phylogenies which are regularly used in collaborative projects with researchers from other institutions.

 Who we are

 - Prof. Krystal Tolley – Research Leader